Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 Monitor Body Temperature

-• Avoid drinking liquids that contain alcohol, caffeine or large amounts of sugar- these drinks actually cause you to lose more body fluid.
+• Avoid drinking liquids that contain alcohol, caffeine or large amounts of sugar- these drinks cause you to lose more body fluid.

 Pace Yourself